collerek/ormar/docs/models/inheritance.md

 ## Relations in inheritance

 You can declare relations in every step of inheritance, so both in parent and child classes.

+When you define a relation on a child model level it's either overwriting the relation defined in parent model (if the same field name is used), or is accessible only to this child if you define a new relation.

-When inheriting relations, you always need to be aware of `related_name` parameter, that has to be unique across a model, when you define multiple child classes that inherit the same relation.
+When inheriting relations, you always need to be aware of `related_name` parameter, that has to be unique across a related model, when you define multiple child classes that inherit the same relation.

 If you do not provide `related_name` parameter ormar calculates it for you.
 This works